SplinterSword/passwuts/README.md

 ## Deployment
 - Build with `npm run build` and run `npm start`, or deploy to Vercel.
 - Set the same environment variables in your hosting platform.

-## License
-This project is provided as-is for educational and personal use.
-Add your preferred license here if needed.